 Summary – Invasive zebra mussels are in Texas and we need your help to prevent them from entering Austin lakes.
-Clean, Drain, and Dry your boat.
-This is true not only for motor boats, but also for canoes, kayaks, paddle boards, jet skis, fishing gear and bait buckets.
+Clean, Drain, and Dry your boats and gear.
+This is true not only for motor boats, but even for canoes, kayaks, paddle boards, jet skis, fishing gear and bait buckets.

 If you are a boater, you have likely heard about zebra mussels.
 This scourge of lakes and rivers has invaded North America’s waterways, ruining beaches with their sharp edges, clogging water intake lines, increasing operating costs of municipal utilities, and causing top to bottom changes to aquatic systems.

 Unfortunately, though they were once thought to be limited to cooler, northern climates, zebra mussels have migrated south and have found their way to Austin's lakes.
 It is now more important than ever that people who love using our lakes, like local boaters and paddle boarders, understand the effect their behavior might have on preventing the spread of zebra mussels into other Austin-area reservoirs.

 So what’s the problem?
 Zebra mussels invade aquatic systems and drastically alter nutrient cycling.
 Wide-reaching infestations can significantly alter water quality, which in turn affects the types and numbers of other native aquatic species, including fish.
 They can cause recreational hardships by encrusting boat hulls and clogging motors, they damage navigation buoys and encrust docks and bulkheads, and they can cause serious maintenance issues for utility providers by clogging intake structures, thus increasing the cost of water.
 One study estimated the cost to the energy industry at 3.1 billion dollars between 1993 and 1999.